chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/dense-pneumatic-conveying/dense-pneumatic-conveying.rst

 CFD-DEM
 -------

-The chosen drag model is Di Felice, and we use the Saffman lift force, the buoyancy force, and the pressure force.
-The coupling frequency is set to 100, which means that the DEM time step is 5e-6 s, for a Rayleigh critical time step of about 3.5 %.
+We use the Di Felice drag model, the Saffman lift force, the buoyancy force, and the pressure force.
+The coupling frequency is set to 100, which means that the DEM time step is 5e-6 s.
+The DEM time step is 3.5% of the Rayleigh critical time step.
 The grad-div stabilization is used with a length scale of 0.084, the diameter of the pipe.

 .. code-block:: text